Upstart is exactly the tool we’d been looking for to streamline our forensics and recovery processes. Thanks Pete!

 - Supports bulk conversions.
 Save loads of time by converting dozens of ANSI PSTs to Unicode in one shot.

-- Splits PSTs by size, by date (year, quarter or month), and by item class (email/Contact/appointment/task/etc.)
+- Splits PSTs by size, by date, by time periods (year, quarter or month), and by item class (email/Contact/appointment/task/etc.)

-- Extracts items by class (email, contact, todo, etc) and date for archiving, forensic and other purposes.
+- Extracts items by class (email, contact, todo, etc), from/to, and date for archiving, forensic and other purposes.
 For example, it can extract all the contacts from all the PSTs on a system and save them into a single new PST.

 - Handles all types of item: messages, Contacts, appointments, tasks, forms and views.
 (Outlook rules are a special case.
 Upstart handles rules in conversions with no problem but is not able to combine rules when merging PSTs.)

 - Mines PSTs to extract every unique email address that messages have been sent to or received from.